$45.00 members / $75.00 nonmembers 3.0 CE credits Video

 About the author(s)

-As Research Section Editor for the International Journal of Therapeutic Massage and Bodywork and author of over 25 peer-reviewed research manuscripts, Albert Moraska has a wealth of experience reviewing, critiquing and writing for the scientific literature.
+Albert Moraska is the Research Section Editor for the International Journal of Therapeutic Massage and Bodywork and has authored many peer-reviewed research manuscripts.
+He has extensive experience reviewing, critiquing and writing scientific literature.

 Please note that you must complete each AMTA online learning course and pass the exam one year from the date of purchase.
 If you do not complete the course and pass the exam within one year, you will be required to re-purchase the course.